intel/processwatch/README.md

 --------

 Process Watch displays per-process instruction mix in real-time, organizing these instructions into categories.
-It offers a simple, `curses`-style interface as well as a CSV output.
+It offers a simple, table-based interface as well as a CSV output.

 Runtime Requirements